 If you are looking for a more traditional pumpkin cake, I have three other great options for you to check out instead:

-Ingredients For Pumpkin Bars
+For the Pumpkin Bars

 - All Purpose Flour